keithalewis/umf/si.md

 $$
 It can be shown the limit exists and is unique no matter the choice of $x_i^*\in[x_i, x_{i+1}]$.

-This can be extended to piece-wise continuous functions.
+This can be extended to piecewise continuous functions.
 Suppose $f$ is not continuous at
 $c\in (a,b)$ but the left and right limits $\lim_{x\nearrow c} f(x)$ and
 $\lim_{x\searrow c} f(x)$ exist and are finite.
 In this case we can define $\int_a^b f(x)\,dx = \int_a^c f_{-}(x)\,dx + \int_c^b f_{+}(x)\,dx$